When Sam started to reject the food that I offered him in April, I almost went bonkers.

 Try not to look at your child’s daily intake, as long as his or her weekly total intake seems sufficient, and continues to gain weight or remains active and healthy (aside from the usual colds), there is actually little concern.
 However, should you notice any unusual weakness, lethargy, fatigue, fever, prolonged irritability, or weight loss, it would still be best to consult your doctor.

 2. Do not take it personally

-As much as you may feel offended and hurt when your beloved child refuses your food, or when someone who witnesses him in action rejecting the food and comments that your food probably taste too bland or awful, take deep breaths.
+As much as you may feel offended and hurt when your beloved child refuses your food, or when someone who witnesses him in action rejects the food and comments that your food probably tastes too bland or awful, take deep breaths.
 Know that it may have nothing to do with your food.
-If you have already tried adding alittle more flavour to your dishes and that your toddler continues to reject them, they may just be going through a temporary phase, like any other toddlers.
+If you have already tried adding a little more flavour to your dishes and your toddler continues to reject them, they may just be going through a temporary phase, like any other toddler.

 Bear in mind that your child is not rejecting you when he rejects the food you’ve offered in his bowl!
 It is also not a reflection of your parenting skills.
 I remembered that I was so dejected about Samuel rejecting all my cooked food that I made my husband eat them up even though he finds them squashy with all the dishes mixed up.

 It was hard!
 I recalled trying really hard, using soft approaches such as pleading and cajoling him to eat, and also disciplinary methods such as scaring him with the occasional appearance of the wooden spatula to ensure that he would open his mouth to take his food – nothing worked.
 Most experienced parents who knew what we were challenged with jumped to conclusions that Samuel was a fussy and picky eater, and advised that I try stricter disciplinary methods, or distract him with TV programmes or even just leave him to starve.
 Some advised that I take a chill and backseat and this would pass.
 What was I to do?